-The sonar and navigation information from your Fishfinder is displayed on your screen in a variety of easy-to-read views.
-There are many views available on your Fishfinder.
+The sonar and navigation information from your Fishing System is displayed on the screen in a variety of easy-to-read views.
+Many of these views are also available as a Combo View, which shows two views on the screen at the same time.